ituglib/gmake/MANUAL.md

 Some substitution functions are not supported by GMake.
 Please check individual functions before committing to their use.

-#### `$(add_define define-attributes)` (GMaken Only)
+#### `$(add_define define-attributes)`

-The `add_define` function adds a GUARDIAN define into the process context of the GMaken process.
+The `add_define` function adds a GUARDIAN define into the process context of the GMake process.
 The added DEFINE is usable as a DEFINE variable in rules and recipes.
-It is also passed to any process started by the GMaken process.
+It is also passed to any process started by the GMake process.
 DEFINE names always must begin with an `=` followed by a combination of 1 to 24 letters, numbers, carets or underscore.
 The `add_define` function can create many different DEFINE classes: